aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### CONCLUSION

-OO is the ability, through the use of polymorphism, to gain absolute control over every source code dependency in the system.
+OOP is the ability, through the use of polymorphism, to gain absolute control over every source code dependency in the system.

 ### CHAPTER 6.
 FUNCTIONAL PROGRAMMING